pranavs2001/Insta-Chef/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/pranavs2001/Insta-Chef/blob/main/LICENSE)

+Insta-Chef is a website that enables you to discover new recipes for your culinary desires, based on ingredients you have on hand!

 ## Installation
 The easiest way to run this project is to run it locally.
 Installation can be done with the following three shell commands